As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Contrary to popular belief, not all wines get better with time.
 In fact, it is arguable that most wines are already aged to perfection at the time of purchase and should be enjoyed immediately.
-Many people want to know if wine will age in the barrel and in bottles.
+Many people want to know if the wine will age in the barrel and in bottles.
 This is a great question and worthy of a deeper look.

 Does wine age in bottles and in barrels?
-Wine will age in both bottles and in barrels but to what extent depends on types of grapes, how it is stored, and how it is prepared by the winemakers.
+Wine will age in both bottles and in barrels but to what extent depends on the types of grapes, how it is stored, and how it is prepared by the winemakers.
 A very small percentage of wine is ageable and most wines should be drunk after buying.
 With some wines, the aging process can greatly enhance the experience but aging can ruin many other wines.

 Aging wine can be a collaborative process between the winemaker and the consumer.
 There are decisions that the winemaker can make to mature the wine, as well as ways to continue the aging process at home.
 At the winery, a winemaker decides whether to age a wine in oak, and whether to age the wine in a bottle at the winery.
 Both of these processes further a wine’s maturation.

 But the life of the wine does not end there — wine can still evolve beyond the walls of the winery.
 After the wine finishes the initial fermentation and aging, it continues to age in the bottle.
-That means wine is aging as it sits on the shelf in the wine store or in a restaurant wine cellar.
+That means the wine is aging as it sits on the shelf in the wine store or in a restaurant wine cellar.